sundaycrafts/react-async-segregation/README.md

 It allows you to switch dependencies by environment variables.
 It is useful for building a testable component that is called by others.

+It uses a `development` props by default in case `NODE_ENV` is not given or given an unexpected value for some reason.
+You can omit to give every environment field by adding a `default` field for default value.

 Its precedence order of entries is corresponding env > `development` > `default`.

 ```tsx